SU-SWS/template_warehouse/jira_templates_md/bug_report_template.md

 #### Severity
 How quickly should this be addressed:

-- [ ] - Urgent - talk to client ASAP
+* Urgent - talk to client ASAP
-- [ ] - Address soon - bring up with PM or team
+* Address soon - bring up with PM or team
-- [x] - Not urgent - prioritize in sprint planning
+* ✅ Not urgent - prioritize in sprint planning

 ### Device specific information:
 If this bug is specific to a device or technology, give its specs.
 Repeat this information if there are multiple devices.